revaturelabs/interviewquestions/Java/Collections/QueueInterface.md

 <details>
 <summary><b>Explanation</b></summary>

-> elements are sorted and stored in the form of a heap in `PriorityQueue`.
+> Elements are sorted and stored in the form of a heap in `PriorityQueue`.
 The time complexity to insert an element using `offer(element)` is O(log n).

 </details>
 </details>